TrinityWeaver/resume-project/README.md

 This is a personal portfolio website for Sebastian Marynicz.
 It is built using [themeforest](https://themeforest.net/) and the [themeforest](https://themeforest.net/item/nairo-react-personal-portfolio-template/33404455) theme.

+The project is Deployed to AWS with Configured CDN (Content Delivery Network) with TLS on AWS CloudFront.

 Website URL: [https://www.sebastianmarynicz.com](https://www.sebastianmarynicz.com)